 Barritt said that NFA has discovered a massive trade in donkey skins, focused on Africa, that is causing devastation to donkeys and disruption to lives of rural African people.
 “The donkey skin trade is very cruel,” he said.
 “In South Africa donkeys are led into makeshift, illegal slaughterhouses in the bush, where they are clubbed unconscious and skinned.
 Very often the donkeys are flayed alive.”

-Barritt said in Kenya the trade has been legalized.
-“Poor people are encouraged to sell their donkeys and there is a thriving smuggling trade from neighboring Ethiopia.
+Barritt said in Kenya the trade has been legalised.
+“Poor people are encouraged to sell their donkeys and there is a thriving smuggling trade from neighbouring Ethiopia.
 When donkeys are wiped out in one area, the traders move on to another.”